During the current remote environment we are offering more e-book options for faculty, students and staff!

 Keep in mind that textbooks are difficult for libraries to acquire in digital forms.
 Rental options, through the Barnes and Noble Bookstore, may be the best option for some students to access textbooks.
 Also, remember that Wiley, Oxford, Springer, Cambridge and Routledge all produce a variety of handbooks, companions, and surveys which can serve as course texts freely accessible to you and your students.
 Again, see our e-book guide for more details as to the availability and access to these collections.
 Consider Open Educational Resource options as well.

-Please allow time for the exploration of possible options when preparing your course, so that we can determine what e-book options are available, and how we can maximize use and availability!
+Please allow time for the exploration of possible options when preparing your course, so that we can determine what e-book options are available, and maximize use and availability!

 It is also good practice to check links and access prior to assigning texts for class, as e-book package content can change (particularly for subscription databases).